MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 So, in summary, to convert an incoming rotation matrix, we need to pre-multiply with the convention transform, and post-multiply with the inverted convention transform.

 ### Converting incoming Euler angles
-Euler angles, and their special cases of Tait-Byran angles are Davenport angles, are an annoyance in conversion due to two reasons:
+Euler angles, and their special cases of Tait-Byran angles and Davenport angles, are an annoyance in conversion due to two reasons:

 First, they introduce yet another convention.
 In order to interpret three given Euler angles $\alpha, \beta, \gamma$ around $x, y$ and $z$, we need to know if they have been applied intrinsically or extrinsically, and in which order.
-For example, Unity uses Euler angle convention of _extrinsic zxy_ while DJI (and aviation quite often) uses Euler convention of intrinsic yaw-pitch-roll, i.e., _intrinsic zyx_.
+For example, Unity uses Euler angle convention of _extrinsic zxy_ while DJI (and aviation quite often) uses the Euler convention of intrinsic yaw-pitch-roll, i.e., _intrinsic zyx_.

 However, even worse than introducing the need for yet another convention, Euler angles are _discontinuous_, i.e., a small change such as a single degree in one axis can make all rotation angles jump abruptly.
-For DJI aircraft, the motion is physically so limited that we mostly don't notice these discontinuities, but in camera motions more generally, Euler angles can often lead to unexpected results (https://danceswithcode.net/engineeringnotes/rotations_in_3d/rotations_in_3d_part1.html)..
+For DJI aircraft, the motion is physically so limited that we mostly don't notice these discontinuities, but in camera motions more generally, Euler angles can often lead to [unexpected results](https://danceswithcode.net/engineeringnotes/rotations_in_3d/rotations_in_3d_part1.html)..

 Therefore, whenever receiving Euler angles, be sure to convert them to quaternions as soon as possible.
 To do so, one can intuitively use the axis-angle initialization for quaternions.